seankim658/codeprompts/README.md

           Glob patterns to exclude

       --include-priority
           Pattern priority in case of conflict (True to prioritize Include pattern, False to prioritize exclude pattern).
-Defaults to True.
+Defaults to True

       --exclude-from-tree
           Whether to exclude files/folders from the source tree based on exclude patterns.
-Defaults to False.
+Defaults to False

       --tokens
           Display approximate token count of the genrated prompt.
-Defaults to True.
+Defaults to True

   -c, --encoding <ENCODING>
           Tokenizer to use for token count.
-Defaults to cl100k.

           Right now cl100k is the only supported tokenizer.

           [default: cl100k]

   -o, --output <OUTPUT>
-          Redirect output to file.
+          Redirect output to file

   -l, --line-numbers
           Toggle line numbers to source code.
-Defaults to True.
+Defaults to True

       --no-codeblock
           Disable wrapping code inside markdown code blocks.
-Defaults to False.
+Defaults to False

       --relative-paths
           Use relative paths instead of absolute paths, including parent directory.
-Defaults to True.
+Defaults to True

       --no-clipboard
           Disable copying to clipboard.
-Defaults to False.
+Defaults to False

   -t, --template <TEMPLATE>
           Optional path to Handlebars template

       --spinner
           Whether to render the spinner (incurs some overhead but is nice to look at).
-Defaults to True.
+Defaults to True

       --json
           Whether to print the output as JSON.
-Defaults to False.
+Defaults to False

   -h, --help
           Print help (see a summary with '-h')